1Myke/Overnote/README.md

    - Password: `Password123`

 Note: The test user credentials are only used in unit tests and do not persist in the system.

-## Sprint 3
-Finally, for this last sprint, we added the i18n support to change between 3 languages, English, Spanish, and Basque.
-We also added note formatting support in HTML; the editor is much better now.
-The option to save the note and to recover the note after deleting has also been added in this sprint, followed by a searching bar for the notes, an application icon, and the much-desired AI-generated note.
-In this sprint, we also corrected the error of the duplicated notes.
-To finish the project, we will create the executable to make the application available for the people who want to use it.